apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 UDP Configuration
 =====================

+.. ts:cv:: CONFIG proxy.config.udp.poll_timeout INT 100
+   :units: milliseconds

+   This is the timeout for listening UDP connections to ``epoll_wait()`` on Linux platforms, and to ``kevent()`` on BSD type OSs.
+The default value is
+   100. See :ts:cv:`proxy.config.net.poll_timeout` for general information on poll_timeout.

 .. ts:cv:: CONFIG proxy.config.udp.threads INT 0

    Specifies the number of UDP threads to run.
 By default 0 threads are dedicated to UDP,